-Thalidomide was a drug marketed as an over-the-counter sedative, but was often used by pregnant women in the 1950’s and early 1960’s to treat morning sickness.
-Many women who used the drug found unfortunately found that their newborns suffered from limb deformities, including shortened or missing arms, among other more life-threatening and debilitating deformities.
+Thalidomide was a drug marketed as a sedative but was often used by pregnant women in the 1950’s and early 1960’s to treat morning sickness.
+Many women who used the drug found unfortunately discovered that their newborns suffered from limb deformities, including shortened or missing arms, among other more life-threatening and debilitating deformities.

 Dempsey was missing his arms from the elbow down as I recall, but I don’t believe he had other challenges; at least none that were visible, or none that kept him from doing the things he wanted to do for those ten-days we spent in the hospital together.
 By the time I met him, he had mastered the large movements with his new “hands,” but still could not hold a pencil or spoon, let alone use one.
 Until he could write his name and feed himself, he couldn’t go home.

 He did not seem to be in much of a hurry to do either.

 Our daily routine at the hospital was similar.
 The nurses would wake us at 7:00 AM for breakfast and the orderlies would show up about 9:00 to take us to physical therapy.
 Physical therapy was a couple of hours, and we were back to our rooms in time for lunch.
 Our afternoons were “free,” if you could call them that.
 It only meant that we weren’t scheduled for any tests or therapy, and could spend that time doing whatever we wanted in our rooms, or in sometimes the out in the hallway.
 Dinner was about 5:30 and the hospital’s only visiting hours were from 6:00 to 8:00 PM.
 Lights were out at 10:00 PM for us.